astropy/specutils/docs/spectrum1d.rst

 ~~~~~~~~~~~~~~~

 The `~specutils.Spectrum1D` class has built-in support for various input and output formats.
 A full list of the supported formats is shown in the table below.
+Note that the JWST readers
+require the ``stdatamodels`` package to be installed, which is an optional dependency for
+``specutils``.

 .. automodule:: specutils.io._list_of_loaders